 - THINK about what you want to purchase when you finally have the $$$ to make a purchase.

-- Don’t be afraid of eBay (just do your homework).
+- Don’t be afraid of second hand pieces (just do your homework).

 - Designer dupes are OK…and often help you decide if you want the real thing or not.